 “But where will I go?
 I’ve got no family and nowhere to live,” the child pleaded.

 Black Lightning helped the boy out the window.
-“You just get out of here for now, OK?
+“You just get out of here for now, okay?
 You know where the church is a few blocks away?”

 The boy nodded.
 “Uh-huh.”

 “Good,” Black Lightning said.
 “You go there, and I know they’ll try and help you.
-I’ll try to get you some help, too, OK?”
+I’ll try to get you some help, too, okay?”

 The child nodded and slowly climbed down the old fire escape.
 The hero watched him go until he was sure that the child made it to the ground safely.
 When the boy turned back, Black Lightning waved him off.
 The child took off down the street, his doll still in tow.